-There's whole range of options available: from Wi-Fi hotspots, to live traffic, there's Virtual Cockpit, Audi Smartphone Connection, Phone Box and more.
-And if you're looking at one of the company's most recent cars - the A8 saloon, A7 Sportback and A6 Avant being the three current examples, the forthcoming Q8 SUV will follow in summer 2018 - then there's a whole touchscreen suite that's been integrated too.
+There's whole range of options available: from Wi-Fi hotspots to live traffic; there's Virtual Cockpit, Audi Smartphone Connection, Phone Box and more.
+And if you're looking at one of the company's most recent cars - the A8 saloon, A7 Sportback, A6 Avant or Q8 SUV - then there's a whole touchscreen suite that's been integrated too - called MMI Touch.

 So strap in, hold tight, as we dive deep into Audi's in-car tech.

-The car model you choose changes the MMI experience you'll get, but the experiences are broadly aligned across cars (A8, A7, A6 and Q8 exempt).
+The car model you choose changes the MMI experience you'll get, but the experiences are broadly aligned across cars.
 The position of the screens is different, there are different levels of features available in packages and individual upgrades, but much is presented and operated in the same way, from the A1 right up to the R8.

 Driver display: Virtual Cockpit or standard?

-There are essentially three different types of driver display available.
-There are the analogue dials with a small digital window in the centre, there are analogue dials with a much larger central display, and then the full Virtual Cockpit.
+There are essentially four different types of driver display available.
+There are the analogue dials with a small digital window in the centre, there are analogue dials with a much larger central display, a digital display showing those dials on the new Audi A1 and then the full Virtual Cockpit.